onefoursix/streamsets-redis-tls/README.md

 For Kubernetes-based deployments, one can deploy stunnel as a sidecar container alongside a StreamSets engine.
 This is the approach described in this example.

 ### Step 1 - Create and publish a stunnel Docker image
-Create and publish a Docker container with stunnel installed.
+Create and publish a Docker image that includes stunnel.
 An example Dockerfile is [here](docker/Dockerfile).

 ### Step 2 - Create a stunnel conf file.
 An example <code>stunnel.conf</code> file template is [here](stunnel-conf/stunnel.conf).